salomalo/scratch-smarter/wp-content/plugins/wp-rss-aggregator/readme.txt

 == Screenshots ==

-1. The default shortcode display of Feed items imported by WP RSS Aggregator
+1. The free shortcode display of Feed items imported by WP RSS Aggregator

-2. A customised shortcode display using some simple [CSS](https://kb.wprssaggregator.com/article/196-shortcode-styles-classes)
+2. A customised shortcode display using some simple [CSS changes](https://kb.wprssaggregator.com/article/196-shortcode-styles-classes)

-3. Another customised display of the Feed Items using CSS styling, but with the [Excerpts & Thumbnails](http://www.wprssaggregator.com/extensions/excerpts-thumbnails) add-on installed
+3. Another customised display of the Feed Items using CSS styling, but with the [Excerpts & Thumbnails](http://www.wprssaggregator.com/extensions/excerpts-thumbnails) add-on

-4. Posts imported using Feed to Post
+4. Posts imported using the Feed to Post add-on

-5. Youtube videos imported using Feed to Post
+5. Youtube videos imported using the Feed to Post add-on

 6. Adding/Editing a feed source